-Due to the Covid-19 Regulations Roadmap ceasing on 19th July 2021, Council meetings will return to in-person meetings without facemasks and social distancing.
-All meetings will be held at the Sports Pavilion Alans Way at 7pm.
-However, the wearing of facemasks whilst attending a council meeting will be personal choice and Council will continue to maintain the strict cleaning protocol put in place at the beginning of the pandemic, to ensure the safety of all visitors.
+All meetings are held at the Sports Pavilion on Alans Way at 7pm.
+However, the wearing of facemasks whilst attending a council meeting will be personal choice and Council will continue to maintain the strict cleaning protocol put in place at the beginning of the pandemic, to ensure the safety of all its visitors.

 Please note that only representations against items detailed on the meeting agenda can be made by members of the public, and only during the public open session.